Dominican Republic: Transportation

-Bus services
+Bus

 There are two main bus transportation services in the Dominican Republic: one controlled by the government, through the Oficina Técnica de Transito Terrestre (OTTT) and the Oficina Metropolitana de Servicios de Autobuses (OMSA), and the other controlled by private business, among them, Federación Nacional de Transporte La Nueva Opción (FENATRANO) and the Confederacion Nacional de Transporte (CONATRA).
 The government transportation system covers large routes in metropolitan areas such as Santo Domingo and Santiago.

 There are many privately owned bus companies, such as Metro Servicios Turísticos and Caribe Tours, that run daily routes.

 Santo Domingo Metro

 The Dominican Republic has a rapid transit system in Santo Domingo, the country's capital.
 It is the most extensive metro system in the insular Caribbean and Central American region by length and number of stations.
 The Santo Domingo Metro is part of a major "National Master Plan" to improve transportation in Santo Domingo as well as the rest of the nation.
 The first line was planned to relieve traffic congestion in the Máximo Gómez and Hermanas Mirabal Avenue.
 The second line, which opened in April 2013, is meant to relieve the congestion along the Duarte-Kennedy-Centenario Corridor in the city from west to east.
 The current length of the Metro, with the sections of the two lines open as of August 2013, is 27.35 km.
 Before the opening of the second line, 30,856,515 passengers rode the Santo Domingo Metro in 2012.
 With both lines opened, ridership increased to 61,270,054 passengers in 2014.